Log canonical $3$-fold complements

-\textbf{Step 2:} Now we consider gluing these complements together.
-Firstly, we note that, up to shrinking around $t$, each complement $R_1$ constructed in Step 1 is such that $\mathcal{O}_{X_1}(n(K_{X_1}+B_1+R_1))\sim f^*\mathcal{O}_T$, i.e., each $n(\K X_1. + B_1 + R_1)$ is linearly equivalent to the pull-back of the structure sheaf on $T$.
-Furthermore, it can be verified that, given $X_1,X_2$, two different irreducible components of $X$, and being $E$ a component of $X_1 \cap X_2$, the complements $R_1$ and $R_2$ agree along $E$.
-Indeed we have the following cases.
-Let $R_1$ and $R_2$ be two complements that we have constructed in Step 1 on $X_1$ and $X_2$, respectively.
-Now, if $E$ is mapped to a point on $S$, then it is clear that $R_1|_{E} = 0 = R_2|_{E}$, since $R_1|_{E}\geq 0$ and $K_E+B_E\sim_{\qq} 0$.
-On the other hand, if $E$ is mapped onto $S_1$, an irreducible component of $S$, it follows from the construction that $R_1|_E = R_2|_E$, since they are both pull-back of a fixed well-defined divisor on $C$ by considering the finite Galois map to $E\rightarrow C$, where $C$ is the normalisation of $S_1$.
+Now, we claim that, if $X_1$ and $X_2$ are two irreducible components and $E$ is a component of $X_1 \cap X_2$, the complements $R_1$ and $R_2$ constructed on $X_1$ and $X_2$ respectively agree along $E$.
+First, notice that, as $X$ is semi-dlt, $X_1$ and $X_2$ are necessarily distinct irreducible components.
+Then, as the question is local over $t \in T$, we may assume that either $E$ is projective and is mapped to $t$ or it dominates an irreducible component of $T$.
+Now, if $E$ is mapped to a closed point $s \in S$, Condition A forces any complement to be trivial along $E$, and the claim follows trivially.
+On the other hand, if $E$ is mapped onto $S_1$, an irreducible component of $S$, it follows from the construction that $R_1|_E = R_2|_E$, since they are both pull-backs of the same well-defined divisor on $C$, independent of $X_i$, by considering the finite Galois map to $E\rightarrow C$, where $C$ is the normalization of $S_1$.